Geppa/Geppa.github.io/index.md

   <strong>Short Bio</strong><br>
 </p>
 <p>
-  My name is Minkuk Kim, and I am currently an M.S. student at <a href="https://khu.ac.kr/" target="_blank">Kyung Hee University</a>'s Department of Artificial Intelligence, where I am part of the <a href="http://ailab.khu.ac.kr/" target="_blank">Augmented Intelligence(AI) Laboratory</a>.
+  My name is Minkuk Kim, and I am currently an Ph.D student at <a href="https://khu.ac.kr/" target="_blank">Kyung Hee University</a>'s Department of Artificial Intelligence, where I am part of the <a href="http://ailab.khu.ac.kr/" target="_blank">Augmented Intelligence(AI) Laboratory</a>.
 My academic journey, under the guidance of Prof. <a href="https://sites.google.com/site/sseongtaekim/home?authuser=0" target="_blank">Seong-Tae Kim</a>, has been deeply rooted in the realms of computer vision and natural language processing, with a strong focus on multi-modal AI.
 My research interests are particularly concentrated on Multi-modal AI, Memory Augmented AI.
 In detail, Dense Video Captioning, Visual Question Answering and Video Processing.
   <br><br>
   Throughout my academic career, I have been involved in several significant research projects.
 Notably, my work on dense video captioning has led to the development of a model incorporating cross-modal memory retrieval, which was presented at CVPR 2024.
 Additionally, my research on memory-based video object segmentation has been published in the Image and Vision Computing journal.
 I am also actively engaged in visual question answering, exploring retrieval-augmented natural language reasoning.
   <br><br>